kubernetes/enhancements/keps/sig-release/20190219-publishing-packages.md

 > [color=#ff0000] **TODO**

-- *Risk*: We don't find a proper way to share secrets like the singing key* *Mitigation*: ...
+- *Risk*: We don't find a proper way to share secrets like the signing key* *Mitigation*: ...
-- *Risk*: Building all the packages for all the distributions and their version takes to long to be done nightly or via cutting the release
+- *Risk*: Building all the packages for all the distributions and their version takes too long to be done nightly or via cutting the release
   *Mitigation*: ...

 <!--